pysemtec/semantic-python-overview/README.md

 # Semantic Python Overview

-This repository aims to collect and curate a list of projects which are related both to python and semantic technologies (RDF, OWL, Reasoning, ...).
+This repository aims to collect and curate a list of projects which are related both to python and semantic technologies (RDF, OWL, SPARQL, Reasoning, ...).
 It is inspired by collections like [awesome lists](https://github.com/sindresorhus/awesome#readme).
-The list might be incomplete and biased, due to the limited knowledge of its author(s).
+The list might be incomplete and biased, due to the limited knowledge of its authors.
 Improvements are very welcome.
 Feel free to file an issue or a pull request.
 Every section is alphabetically sorted.

 Furthermore, this repository might serve as a **cristallization point for a community** interested in such projects – and how they might productively interact.
 See [this discussion](https://github.com/cknoll/semantic-python-overview/discussions/1) for more information.